 - How do we build capacity in the technology and media sectors, including ICT professionals, so that they design inclusive content, services and technologies?

+Proposals in other areas not mentioned above are welcomed.
 We are particularly interested in receiving presentation proposals from advocates concerning their experiences and recommendations and from international participants providing cross-cultural perspectives.

 We welcome all proposals.
 Please see presentation formats on our webpage at: http://www.pacrim.hawaii.edu/presenters/formats/.
 Please read criteria for each format and ensure that you have the appropriate number of presenters for your chosen format.
 You may submit proposals online at: http://www.pacrim.hawaii.edu/submissions or send your proposals via email to email@example.com.